shelkemayur2002/new/README.md

 ---

 ## **Module 1 — SKU Performance**

 ---

 ### **🐞Bug-id : P3-BG-1**

 **Description:**
+The **SKU Performance Analysis** screen contains multiple UI alignment issues:
+1. The **Filters panel** is not aligned properly with the SKU table header section.
-Filters panel and Min–Max input fields are misaligned.
+2. The **Total Quantity Sold (Min–Max)** input fields are uneven and visually misaligned.
+These inconsistencies affect UI clarity and overall user experience.

-**Expected Result:** Filters panel and inputs should align consistently.
+**Expected Result:** Filters and input fields should be aligned consistently with the table layout.
-**Actual Result:** Both appear uneven and misaligned.
+**Actual Result:** Filters and Min–Max fields appear misaligned and visually inconsistent.

 **Category:**  UI